-- The amounts reported in the "Share Awards" and "Option Awards" columns above represent the aggregate grant date fair value of the stock options and restricted stock units granted to such named executive officers during 2018, 2019 and 2020 as computed in accordance with FASB ASC Topic 718, not including any estimates of forfeitures related to service-based vesting conditions.
-See Note 11 of "Notes to Consolidated Financial Statements" in our Annual Report on Form 10-K for the year ended December 31, 2020 and filed with the SEC on February 16, 2021 for a discussion of assumptions made in determining the aggregate grant date fair value of our stock option and restricted stock unit awards.
-Note that the amounts reported in these columns reflect the accounting cost for these stock options and restricted stock units and do not correspond to the actual economic value that may be received by the named executive officers from the stock options and restricted stock units. - (2) Amounts reported in this column represent cash incentive payments under our annual cash incentive program earned based on achievement of company goals and/or individual performance during the applicable year and paid in the first quarter of the following year. - (3) Amounts represent the employer matching contribution to the executive's 401(k) plan contributions during the relevant year. - (4) Dr. Klein was not considered an NEO in 2018.
-Dr. Klein served as our Chief Business Officer from January 2, 2019 until January 25, 2020 and was subsequently promoted to our Chief Operating Officer effective January 26, 2020.
+- (1) The amounts reported in the "Share Awards" and "Option Awards" columns above represent the aggregate grant date fair value of the stock options and restricted stock units granted to such named executive officers during 2019, 2020 and 2021 as computed in accordance with FASB ASC Topic 718, not including any estimates of forfeitures related to service-based vesting conditions.
+See Note 11 of "Notes to Consolidated Financial Statements" in our Annual Report on Form 10-K for the year ended December 31, 2021 and filed with the SEC on February 15, 2022 for a discussion of assumptions made in determining the aggregate grant date fair value of our stock option and restricted stock unit awards.
+Note that the amounts reported in these columns reflect the accounting cost for these stock options and restricted stock units and do not correspond to the actual economic value that may be received by the named executive officers from the stock options and restricted stock units. - (2) Amounts reported in this column represent cash incentive payments under our annual cash incentive program earned based on achievement of company goals and/or individual performance during the applicable year and paid in the first quarter of the following year. - (3) Amount represents the employer matching contribution to the executive's 401(k) plan contributions during 2021. - (4) Mr. Smith joined the Company as Chief Financial Officer on October 14, 2021 and was not an NEO in 2019 or 2020. - (5) Mr. Smith's base salary for 2021 reflects the prorated amount earned from October 14, 2021 to December 31, 2021 and does not represent Mr. Smith's annualized base salary.
+His annualized base salary was \$435,000 for 2021.